Can I Hire a Personal Injury Lawyer if I am an Undocumented Immigrant in Florida?

 If you are an undocumented immigrant who has been injured, you may want to hold the proper person responsible for your injuries.
 Before seeking legal advice, you might be wondering, “Can I hire an attorney?
 Better yet, can I hire a personal injury lawyer near me?”

 If you are an undocumented immigrant, you can hire a personal injury lawyer who can help you seek compensation for your injuries.
 As an injured party, you have a right to seek compensation for the injuries you suffered.
 Contact a personal injury lawyer who can help you build a case to seek maximum compensation.
-Zinda Law Group has offices near you in Florida with personal injury attorneys who are experienced in helping undocumented immigrants seek damages for injuries they have suffered due to the actions or negligence of others.
+Zinda Law Group has offices near you in who are experienced in helping undocumented immigrants seek damages for injuries they have suffered due to the actions or negligence of others.

 You may be concerned that a lawyer will report your immigration status to the authorities, causing you to be deported from the country.
 However, immigration authorities cannot deport you solely because you filed a personal injury lawsuit.
 This means that you will be able to file a personal injury lawsuit without concern that you or your family will be deported.